 Can the loop be completed in one day?

-Yes, it actually makes a lovely day trip from Chaing Mai on a scooter.
+Yes, it actually makes a lovely day trip from Chaing Mai on a scooter and is an excellent addition to your Thailand itinerary.
 It is only 100 kms, so easy to complete in 3 to 4 hours with a couple of stops.

 However, if you’re not in a rush and want to enjoy some of the attractions along the way, such as the Mae Sa waterfall or botanical gardens, I’d highly recommend breaking it up into two days.

 When I explored the loop with my partner, we spent one night the Samoeng Resort, we were able to leave our backpacks with the main bulk of our stuff in our Chiang Mai hostel meaning we could travel with just a small overnight bag containing a few toiletries and some clean underwear.